theobald-software/theobald-software.github.io/content/_en/yunio/server-settings.md

 ### OpenAPI

 Enter a custom hostname and click **[Save]** to update the OpenAPI definitions of all existing services. <br>
-We recommend using a custom hostname when activating TLS encryption.

 ### Services, Designer and WebSockets